enowuigrek/Miejska-Ankieta/README.md

 * You will be redirected to a question in the "Miejska Ankieta" application.
 * Choose your answer from the available options.
 * Click the "Answer" button to submit your response.
 Your answer will be stored anonymously in the database.
-* Follow the Instagram profile to keep track of the results.
+* Follow the social media profile to keep track of the results.

 ## Project Status